ilovemicroplastics/OpenScoutV1-1/Software/simulation/openscout_ws/README.md

 | Angular Veloctiy| $\pi/9 \approx 0.35$ | rad/s |
 | Full Rotation Time | 18     | s        |

 As can be seen, the simulated OpenScoutV2 is a close approximation.
 Unfortunately due to Gazebo Harmonic (01/04/25) physics limitations, modelling the interaction between wheels and the ground realistically is difficult.
 An idea being floated is to try to port the [Gazebo Classic wheel slip plugin](https://github.com/gazebosim/gazebo-classic/blob/gazebo11/plugins/WheelSlipPlugin.hh) to Gazebo Harmonic.
 In theory this would resolve the software bottleneck, but it would require extensive development and testing.
+Another idea is to use Gazebo Classic, however it is EoL and would require porting the current setup down to it.

 Further refinement will be conducted when software which may yield improvements becomes available.